-As Emma Flower Taylor did with the brownstone mansion her father had built as a wedding gift, the Governor Flower mansion would be offered up for use by entities in need of space during World War I. In early 1918, she would offer the space to the local Jefferson County Chapter of Red Cross for use as their headquarters.
-Two years later, upon hearing the difficulties of obtaining space and having to utilize the State Armory‘s basement for meetings, she again offered the use of the mansion, this time to the Watertown Post American Legion.
+As Emma Flower Taylor did with the brownstone mansion her father had built as a wedding gift, the Governor Flower mansion would be used by entities in need of space during World War I. In early 1918, she would offer the space to the local Jefferson County Chapter of the Red Cross for use as their headquarters.
+Two years later, upon hearing the difficulties of obtaining space and utilizing the State Armory‘s basement for meetings, she again offered the use of the mansion, this time to the Watertown Post American Legion.

-In 1927, the Watertown Chamber of Commerce had tentative plans to purchase the Governor Flower mansion from Emma Flower Taylor for $35,000 and use it as their headquarters.
+In 1927, the Watertown Chamber of Commerce tentatively planned to purchase the Governor Flower mansion from Emma Flower Taylor for $35,000 and use it as their headquarters.
 Their plans included demolishing the building and replacing it with a new, large block building with additional facilities.
-For whatever reason, the plans would fall through and the county would acquire the property.
+For whatever reason, the plans would fall through, and the county would acquire the property.
 Of course, it would only be a matter of time before the county needed more space.